ollicle/squizbox/README.md

 ## Why?

-No reason yet - doesn’t do anything yet.
+No reason - doesn’t do anything yet.
+Won’t work for you without messing with urls in scripts.

 ## Getting started